rawmodel/framework/README.md

 **stringHexadecimal**

-> Validates that the specified field is a hexadecimal number.
+> Validates that a specified field is a hexadecimal number.

 **stringInclusion**